-Dental sealants are thin coatings that are painted on the chewing surfaces of the back teeth (molars) and help prevent cavities for many years (CDC).
+Dental sealants are thin coatings that are painted on the chewing surfaces of the back teeth (molars) and help prevent cavities for many years (NIH).
 According to the CDC, school-age children (ages 6-11) or in grades 1 to 5, without dental sealants can have almost three (3) times more cavities than those with sealants.

 A school-based dental sealant program is an effective way to help prevent cavities among children.
 School sealant programs use portable dental equipment to apply sealants in schools.
 A qualified, licensed dental professional will apply the dental sealant.
 A typical sealant program will visit an individual school over the course of 1 to 3 days.